reagento/dishka/docs/provider/provide.rst

 @provide
 ******************

 ``provide`` function is used to declare a factory providing a dependency.
-It can be used with some class or as a method decorator.
-In second case it can be sync or async method.
-Also, it can support finalization of dependency if you make it a generator.
+It can be used with some class or as a method decorator (either sync or async).
+It supports finalization of dependency if you make it a generator.

+Provider object has also a ``.provide`` method with the same logic.

 If it is used with class analyzes its ``__init__`` typehints to detect its dependencies.
 If it is used with method, it checks its parameters typehints and a result type.
 Last one describes what this method is used to create.